 Description

-DESCRIPTION: The memorial stands in a prominent location, adjacent to the Church of St Stephen (Grade II).
-It comprises a Latin cross on a tall, tapering octagonal shaft with a substantial two-tiered square pedestal and single-stepped octagonal base.
-On the south-west face of the pedestal is a carving of James Clark’s ‘The Great Sacrifice’.
+The memorial features a Latin cross atop a tall, tapering octagonal shaft, supported by a substantial two-tiered square pedestal and a single-stepped octagonal base.
+On the south-west face of the pedestal, there is a carving of James Clark’s ‘The Great Sacrifice’.

-The names of the fallen from the First World War are carved on two (south-east and north-west) faces of the pedestal; these have since been overlaid with bronze plaques also inscribed with the names.
-There are three plaques for the First World War; further plaques commemorate those who lost their lives in later conflicts.
+The names of the fallen from the First World War are carved on two faces of the pedestal (the south-east and north-west), which have since been overlaid with bronze plaques inscribed with the names.
+There are three plaques for the First World War, and additional plaques commemorate those who lost their lives in later conflicts.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.